orthanc-server/orthanc-setup-samples/docker/job-service/README.md

 # Purpose

-This is a sample setup to demonstrate how to implement a `job-service` side container to centralize jobs management when multiple Orthanc instances are running behind a reverse proxy.
+This is a sample setup to demonstrate how to implement a `job-service` side container to centralize jobs management when multiple Orthanc instances are running behind a load balancer.

 In this setup, the `job-service` has no initial knowledge of the cluster topology but each Orthanc instance from the cluster knows the `job-service`.